 Cyber Exposures in Healthcare

 In a clinical setting, where patient visits are face-to-face and paper-based health records are used, it is easier for healthcare providers to protect the privacy and security of healthcare information.
-Caregivers see each patient in a private room and patient records are locked in a secure office setting that is only accessible to authorized personnel.
+Caregivers see each patient in a private room, and patient records are locked in a secure office setting that is only accessible to authorized personnel.
 Many healthcare practices, however, have moved to electronic record keeping and the use of telehealth devices.
 It can be more challenging for providers to protect healthcare information when the information is electronic.

 On the Internet, there are many ways to break into electronic systems and gain unauthorized access to a large amount of protected health information (PHI).
 Unfortunately, healthcare providers are not always trained adequately in protecting security and patient privacy online.
 The information security and patient privacy in telehealth, therefore, is at a higher risk for breaches of PHI.